dataloop-ai-apps/document-preprocessing/README.md

-# PDF Conversion preprocessing Applications
+# Documents preprocessing Applications

 ## Introduction

-This repo is an application's pipeline nodes for preprocess document data in dataloop platform.
+This repo contains applications of pipeline nodes for preprocess document data in dataloop platform.
 It also include integration between [Unstructured io](https://unstructured-io.github.io/unstructured/index.html#) functions and [Dataloop](https://dataloop.ai/).
 The Unstructured library is crafted to facilitate the preprocessing and structuring of unstructured text documents, enabling their utilization in subsequent machine learning endeavors.
 It supports various document formats such as PDFs,